themattman/chrome-extension-skeleton/README.md

 6) Ensure the `Enabled` box is checked next to your extension.

 Now your extension should be running!
-Check with the `background page` link underneath your extension to look at logs from the background scripts in the extension.
+Check with the `background page` link below your extension to look at logs from all the pages that get redirected.